commercetools/commercetools-sunrise-theme/README.md

 ## How to develop

-[Copy](https://help.github.com/articles/duplicating-a-repository/) the project and adapt `package.json` to create your own theme.
+[Duplicate](https://help.github.com/articles/duplicating-a-repository/) the repository and adapt `package.json` to create your own theme.

 Set it up as explained in the _[Installation](#installation)_ section, then apply your modifications as follows: